-For instance, Kellogg’s Raisin Bran is currently being marketed as totally free of high fructose corn syrup yet sugar comprises nearly 40 percent of the total calorie count.
-This is questionable considering the fact that the recommend sugar intake is less than 10 percent of total calories.
+For instance, Kellogg’s Raisin Bran is currently being marketed as totally free of high fructose corn syrup yet sugar comprises nearly 40% of the total calorie count.
+This is questionable considering the fact that the recommend sugar intake is less than 10% of total calories.

 Might I add that sugar and brown sugar syrup are listed as the fourth and fifth ingredients in this particular cereal.
 Whether high fructose corn syrup, table sugar or brown sugar, excessive amounts of added sugar of any kind can render a food subpar.

 The healthiest of foods are generally comprised of whole food ingredients and these are generally listed as the first through fifth ingredients.

 Examples of whole foods include high-quality grains, beans, fruits, vegetables, and untainted meats, poultry, seafood and dairy products.
 Different blends of herbs and spices are also acceptable additions to the ingredients list of food labels.
 Outside the realm of these ingredients are those that are manmade and/or chemically altered.

 Of all whole food ingredients, whole grains are undeniably a source of a whole lot of confusion these days.
 I can’t tell you the amount of times I’ve seen a “Made with Whole Grains” label stamped on the packages of refined breads, cereals and other overly carbohydrates.